 It's not all about play here, but learning is fun.
 All day, every day, basic good manners and obedience are reinforced .
 For those young or undereducated dogs out there those good manners are taught.
 For example, barking, jumping, begging, are not allowed.
 The wranglers will freshen beverages, fluff blankies and keep the yard “duty” free, in return they expect the pups to sit when asked, come when called and wait to be invited before launching onto a lap or racing through a door.

 Resting is an important part of playing.
-Although we don't have a set naptime, there is a natural break in the day after lunch.
+We don't have set naptimes.
+Since all dogs have different needs, we provide lots of comfy spots to rest anytime during the day.
+There is a natural break in the action after lunch.
 Since all of the dogs are here by noon, the excitement of a new playmate is eliminated.
 We take a break from scampering about and poof all the dogs are sprawled out.
-Once they recoup,the party starts up and they have another romp before they go home.
-We can keep them off the "raised dog bed" (aka couch) if they aren't allowed at home-ask Zoey!
+Once they recoup, the party starts up and they have another romp before they go home.
+We can keep them off the "raised dog bed" (aka couch) if they aren't allowed at home.

 Before accepting a new dog into our pack, we spend a short time getting to know each other.
 For our safety and yours, all new dogs are interviewed.
 Shy or fearful pups (of all ages) can build confidence and learn to play appropriately.
 Everyone (dogs and staff) have a regular schedule, so you make friends and see them every week.
 This isn’t the place for short tempered or aggressive dogs to learn.
 We require that all dogs be spayed or neutered, fully vaccinated by a licensed veterinarian for DHPP & Rabies, flea-free, properly licensed and have a negative fecal before their interview.